-The general approach is to encrypt the file using symmetric cryptography, and encrypt the symmetric key using public-key cryptography.
+If you want to accomplish asymmetric encryption of large files, the general approach is to encrypt the file using symmetric cryptography, and encrypt the symmetric key using public-key cryptography.
 The OpenSSL smime command uses this approach, but it does not support extremely large files.

 To support this case, I’ve written some simple file encryption shell scripts which I’ve posted on GitHub.
 These scripts are as follows:

 - genkeypair generates a private and public key pair